colonwq/kds_analogclock/README.md

 10) Added [PFC8523 RTC](https://learn.adafruit.com/adafruit-pcf8523-real-time-clock)
 11) Should support all qualia displays but developed with the 2.1"

+## CP 9+ Notes

+- Apparently the [/sd directory](https://github.com/adafruit/circuitpython/issues/8872) needs to be created on newly formatted boards.

 ## Design Notes

 ### Separation of class duties

 The kds_analog clock base class is responsible for the pre-computation of needed math values and calculation and display of the clock elements.

 The displays which use the kds_analog clock are responsible for doing the following

 - __init__
-  * Call the super class __init__
+  - Call the super class __init__
-  * Declare the color values used
+  - Declare the color values used
-  * Create the portal object
+  - Create the portal object
-  * Create the display object
+  - Create the display object
-  * Set any display update parameters
+  - Set any display update parameters
-  * Call the following functions, pre_calc, drawStatic, drawClock and connectNetwork
+  - Call the following functions, pre_calc, drawStatic, drawClock and connectNetwork
 - connectNetwork
-  * Necessary code to connect to the internet or configure RTC usage
+  - Necessary code to connect to the internet or configure RTC usage
-  * Necessary code to update system time
+  - Necessary code to update system time

 ### Pre-computed the sin() and cos() values

 There are 60 possible locations for the clock hands.
 The code pre-computes the sin() and cos() values for these angles and stores them in a table for a quick lookup.

 ### Reuse static image elements

 The entire display is not generated with each update.
 The following elements are always static:

 - The outer clock circle
 - The center clock circle
 - The tick marks around the clock